 It’s hard to say no to your friends when they want to go out.

-You Won’t Regret it!
+You Won't Regret Becoming Debt Free!

 Paying off debt can be a long, slow, difficult process.
-But I guarantee if you stick with it and see that process through to the end, you won’t regret it for a minute!
+But I can guarantee if you stick with it and see that process through to the end, you won’t regret it for a minute!

 Getting rid of all our consumer debt is one of the best things Angie and I have ever done!